Electricity sector in Honduras: Access to electricity

 The Electricity Coverage Index by department shows great disparities.
 Cortes and Islas de Bahia enjoy almost a 100% household coverage, while Lempira and Intibuca only have 24.6% and 36.2% coverage respectively.

 Electrification was programmed under the 1994 Electricity Law for the Electricity Sector through the creation of the Social Fund for Electricity Development (FOSODE).
 The Government has set a target to increase national electricity coverage to 80% by 2015, giving equal priority to urban and rural.
 So far, the outcome has been positive, with an increase in national coverage from 43% in 1994 to 69% in 2006.

-400,000 new connections are expected to be made by 2015.
+By 2015, 400,000 new connections are expected to be made.
 However, lack of financing has slowed grid development, causing it to lag behind demand.

 Service quality

 Interruption frequency and duration

 Power outage duration is a measure of the reliability of supply to the distribution networks.
 This measure decreased for most regions in Honduras from 2001.
 However, in 2005, a general increase in the interruption duration occurred.
 The total duration of interruptions per connection (36 hours per year in 2005, compared to 24 hours in 2004, but 135 hours in 1999 in the aftermath of Hurricane Mitch) is about twice as high as the average for Latin America and the Caribbean (14 hours per connection in 2005).
 However, the frequency of such interruptions has been higher in other countries, meaning that Honduras has a few long outages, while other countries have more frequent shorter ones.